OpenRailAssociation/compliance-assistant/README.md

 [![The latest version of Compliance Assistant can be found on PyPI.](https://img.shields.io/pypi/v/compliance-assistant.svg)](https://pypi.org/project/compliance-assistant/)
 [![Information on what versions of Python Compliance Assistant supports can be found on PyPI.](https://img.shields.io/pypi/pyversions/compliance-assistant.svg)](https://pypi.org/project/compliance-assistant/)

 **Compliance Assistant** is a comprehensive toolset designed to assist with creating and managing Software Bill of Materials (SBOMs).
-It helps in enriching SBOMs with licensing and copyright information and checks for Ppen Source license compliance using data from [ClearlyDefined](https://clearlydefined.io/).
+It helps in enriching SBOMs with licensing and copyright information and checks for Open Source license compliance using data from [ClearlyDefined](https://clearlydefined.io/).

 <!-- TOC -->
 - [Compliance Assistant](#compliance-assistant)